 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Did you know you can legally sell your home WITHOUT a broker and list it yourself on the MLS and consumer websites on StreetEasy, Facebook, or Zillow?
 Selling a home FSBO for a flat fee in New York can be tricky.
-So why not do it and save 1.5-3% closing costs in potential commissions?
+So why not do it and save 1.5-3% in closing costs and potential commissions?
 It doesn’t seem that hard.
-Take beautiful pictures with your iPhone, post them online, and buyers will come running with offers.
+Post beautiful pictures with your iPhone online, and buyers will come running with offers.
 This trend is called FSBO (“For Sale By Owner”).
-While some people have the time and experience to sell without an agent, most FSBO home sales fail.
-The sales process is not an easy job that can one can improvise.
+While some people have the time and experience to sell their homes without an agent, most FSBO (For Sale By Owner) home sales fail.
+The sales process is not an easy job that one can improvise.

 Unsurprisingly, the percentage of U.S. homes sold by the owner has steadily declined.
-According to the most current data from the National Association of Realtors (NAR), FSBO homes sold accounted for 9% of total households.
-FSBO sales have been steadily declining over the past decade from a 2004 peak of just 14%.
+According to the most recent National Association of Realtors (NAR) data, FSBO homes sold accounted for 9% of total home sales.
+FSBO sales have steadily declined over the past decade from a 2004 peak of just 14%.
 Here are the reasons why selling FSBO is a mistake:

 On average, in 2015, in the U.S., homes sold by brokers traded at $249k compared to $210k for FSBO.
 If the FSBO seller sold to someone they knew, the median dropped to $151,900.

 Because your brother-in-law is doing you a favor, he expects a deal.
-Homeowners selling alone don’t have the time to devote to the process, don’t know the market value, don’t understand market reports, and properly market the property.
+Homeowners selling their own properties often lack the time to devote to the process, are unfamiliar with market value, struggle to understand market reports, and may not know how to market their property effectively.

-When you find the right broker, they will price your property to get the most money in the thousands of dollars in the shortest time, a combination that can mean 10-30% more.
+When you find the right broker, they will price your property to maximize the sale price by thousands of dollars in the shortest time, a combination that can result in 10-30% more.
 It would help if you assumed that when considering saving 1.5-3% on a listing commission.

 Hiring a professional agent will avoid a nightmare in the future.
 To start, the agent will get the listing professionally photographed.

 When you sell a home FSBO, be prepared to spend a lot of time.
-Think about staging, taking pictures, and getting the marketing right.
+Consider staging, taking photos, and getting the marketing right.

-You’ll also spend time showing the apartment, entertaining potential buyers, and talking with the buyer’s agent.
-Besides, when people want to buy a home, they expect someone to respond to their inquiries and show the house when they want to see it.
+You’ll also spend time showing the apartment, entertaining potential buyers, and discussing the property with the buyer’s agent.
+Additionally, when people want to buy a home, they expect someone to respond to their inquiries and show them the house at their convenience.

-But many FSBO sellers show the home only when it’s convenient.
-If you can’t communicate with buyers or show your residence promptly, expect the buyers to move on as you only own “another house on the market.”
+But many FSBO sellers show their homes only when it’s convenient.
+If you can’t communicate with buyers or show your residence promptly, expect the buyers to move on, as you’ll be competing with “another house on the market.”

-When selling a home, it’s a good idea to use logic instead of emotion.
+When selling a home, using logic rather than emotion is a good approach.
 Otherwise, you might not take a firm offer for fear of making a bad deal.
 Your connection with the home can also get in the way.
 Sellers think of their property as their home, not just as another house on the market.

 They have an emotional attachment to it; when they try to sell, the facts get lost, and feelings arise.
 Sellers might know every part of the home, but that doesn’t mean they know how to show a house to prospective buyers.

-Many potential buyers are uncomfortable sharing their thoughts and concerns with a homeowner, which creates a communication problem, as the homeowner loses valuable feedback.
+Many potential buyers are uncomfortable sharing their thoughts and concerns with a homeowner, which creates a communication barrier and prevents the homeowner from receiving valuable feedback.

 Lastly, potential buyers like to project themselves into the house and do not want to see the current owners (such as photos) or do not want to meet the owner.